-Your product, the market, even your approach to how you want to make the sale are all major factors in how you write your brochure.
+- Know Your Brochure's Place in the Buying Process: Your product, the market, even your approach to how you want to make the sale are all major factors in how you write your brochure.
 Determine where your brochure functions in the buying process:

 - Leave-Behinds: Named for the type of brochure you leave behind after meeting a potential customer.
 It should support what you have just presented.

 - Respond to Inquiries: Someone asks about a specific product and you drop a brochure in the mail, or email, to follow up.
-This should be expansive, give them as much information as you can.
+It should be expansive, give them as much information as you can.

 - Direct Mail: Your sales letter sells but you can also include your brochure into your direct mail package.
 However, great direct mail is more than a letter and a brochure, so think carefully about how to make it stand out.

 - Sales Support Tool: Similar to leave-behinds but you use this type as a selling aid through a sales pitch.

 - Know If Your Brochure Stands Alone: Some companies have one brochure for one product and that's it.
 Others use their brochure in combination with other advertising mediums (commercials, print ads, direct mail, etc.).
 If you're writing a brochure to be used with other forms of advertising, your content will be determined by the ad campaign.

 For example, you've created the perfect direct mail package.
 Your sales letter covers the reasons your prospect has to buy your product now.